 Procedures at MSN Client

-Procedures at MSN Client heavily rely on a “local cache” and a “pending request queue” for handling requests and responses in an optimized manner, in particular to limit interactions over the air.
+Procedures at MSN Client can rely on a “local cache” and a “pending request queue” for handling requests and responses in an optimized manner, in particular to limit interactions over the air.

 The “local cache” is used to allow internal sharing of information between MSN Enabled Device Applications when applicable, and can be considered as the latest up-to-date information on the device received from MSN Server and/or sent by MSN Client.